 Act expired and no such challenges were filed.
 On March 30, 2015, the New York State Assembly and Senate adopted Chapter 58 of the Laws of New York, 2015.
 On April 13, 2015, the Governor signed such Chapter 58 into law.
 On May 13, 2015, the time for filing any challenges to the LIPA Reform Act, as amended by such Chapter 58, expired and no such challenges were filed.
 The Securitization Law allows the Authority to finance the redemption, payment and retirement of its Refunded Debt through the issuance of restructuring bonds by the Issuer.
 Prior to being amended by Chapter 58, the Securitization Law permitted only one issuance of restructuring bonds by the Issuer.
-However, the amended Securitization Law permits the Authority Trustees to adopt additional financing orders pursuant to which the Issuer may issue additional restructuring bonds in an amount not to exceed the Additional Authorized Amount (which amount is equal to the \$4.5 billion statutory authorized amount less the \$2,022,324,000 previously-issued 2013 Restructuring Bonds), and the Authority is allowed to impose an irrevocable, nonbypassable restructuring charge on all Customers for repayment of such additional restructuring bonds.
-The Authority, acting through LIPA, provides electric delivery service in its service area which includes two counties on Long Island - Nassau County ("Nassau County") and Suffolk County ("Suffolk County") (except for the Nassau County villages of Freeport and Rockville Centre and the Suffolk County village of Greenport, each of which has its individually-owned municipal electric system) - and a portion of the Borough of Queens of The City of New York known as the Rockaways (the "Service Area").
-For purposes of the 2015 Restructuring Bond financing, the "Service Area" is defined by the Securitization Law and is set as the service area of LIPA as of July 29, 2013.
+However, the amended Securitization Law permits the Authority Trustees to adopt additional financing orders pursuant to which the Issuer may issue additional restructuring bonds in an amount not to exceed the \$4.5 billion statutory authorized amount less the previously issued restructuring bonds, and the Authority is allowed to impose an irrevocable, nonbypassable restructuring charge on all Customers for repayment of such additional restructuring bonds.
+The Authority, acting through LIPA, provides electric delivery service in its service area which includes two counties on Long Island, New York ("Long Island") - Nassau County ("Nassau County") and Suffolk County ("Suffolk County") (except for the Nassau County villages of Freeport and Rockville Centre and the Suffolk County village of Greenport, each of which has its individually-owned municipal electric system) - and a portion of the Borough of Queens of The City of New York known as the Rockaways (the "Service Area").
+For purposes of the 2016A Restructuring Bond financing, the "Service Area" is defined by the Securitization Law and is set as the service area of LIPA as of July 29, 2013.